Austin-Wong-17/bsv/docs/transaction.md

 A Transaction contains a set of inputs and a set of outputs.
 Each input contains a reference to another transaction's output, and a signature that allows the value referenced in that output to be used in this transaction.

 Note also that an output can be used only once.
-That's why there's a concept of "change address" in the bitcoin ecosystem: if an output of 10 BSV is available for me to spend, but I only need to transmit 1 BSV, I'll create a transaction with two outputs, one with 1 BSV that I want to spend, and the other with 9 BSV to a change address, so I can spend this 9 BSV with another private key that I own.
+That's why there's a concept of "change address" in the bitcoin ecosystem: if an output of 10 TBC is available for me to spend, but I only need to transmit 1 TBC, I'll create a transaction with two outputs, one with 1 TBC that I want to spend, and the other with 9 TBC to a change address, so I can spend this 9 TBC with another private key that I own.

 So, in order to transmit a valid transaction, you must know what other transactions on the network store outputs that have not been spent and that are available for you to spend (meaning that you have the set of keys that can validate you own those funds).
 The unspent outputs are usually referred to as "utxo"s.